Property manager calls cops on man for wearing socks in pool

 Porter says this all happened because she and her boyfriend are black.

 "I pay rent like everyone else.
 I have never had any issues with a sock until today.
-Mind you, we are the only black people out here, and as soon as we walked up she had something to say," Porter said.
+Mind you, we are the only black people out here, and as soon as we walked up she had something to say," Porter told WATN.

 Porter shot cell phone video of the incident on July 4.
 She says it shows the former property manager calling the Memphis police.